Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 • The project should be prepared in one color (K 100%) - all objects and texts.

-• Projects should not be prepared with bleed - due to paint chipping during cutting.
+• Do not prepare projects with bleed - due to paint chipping during cutting.

 • The minimum font size is 6 pt

-• It is not recommended to use very thin fonts to maintain a clear print effect.
+• It is not recommended to use very thin fonts to maintain a clear printing effect.

-UV printing with white color allows for projects on colored and transparent rigid materials and flexible materials (foils), ensuring high aesthetics and durability.
+UV printing using white color allows for projects on colored and transparent rigid materials and flexible materials (foils), ensuring high aesthetics and durability.

-UV printing on materials (except white materials and milky plexiglass) requires the preparation of a white underprint.
+UV printing on materials (except white materials and milky plexiglass) requires preparing a white underprint.

-• Printing is done on the reverse side (mirror image).
+• Printing is done from the reverse side (in mirror image).

-• Preparation of mirror image projects is the responsibility of Printnet.pl
+• Preparing mirror image projects is Printnet.pl's responsibility.

 To order printing with white color, prepare the document in one of two variants: